When does Novak Djokovic play next at the Australian Open?

 When does Novak Djokovic play next?

-Next match: Yoshihito Nishioka v Novak Djokovic (2) – Australian Open Third Round
+Next match: (14) Diego Schwartzman v Novak Djokovic (2) – Australian Open Fourth Round

 How to watch Novak Djokovic at the Australian Open